 Plumbing:

 In addition to the cables to/from each crate, there is a cooling loop for the crates on each side of the detector.
 Since the electronics in the crates dissipate a fair amount of heat, it is important to remove this heat from the detector volume in order to maintain a stable temperature in the various sub-detectors.
 To this end there is a water based chiller and circulator plant on the SS level with piping that goes up to the basket where cooling lines are distributed along the upper and lower edges of the backplane of each crate.
 This system also includes a fan-out / fan-in system so that only one source and one return line from each side of the sFGD are required.
 The piping (SS or Al or ???) is in contact with the cable trays leading from the SS level to the B1 level and so is naturally part of the mesh ground system.
 However, since the chiller and circulator will have significant electrical components in terms of high power motors, at the very least, it would be wise to not allow the chiller / circulator components to directly connect to the ND280 mesh ground system.
 To that end we should install dielectric breaks near the chiller / circulator, before the piping first enters the cable tray system to isolate the detector and the mesh ground system from the chiller / circulator.
 These dielectric breaks can be plastic or porcelain or any other insulating material as desired.
 There are no gas or other fluid systems needed for the sFGD.

+If the mesh ground is correctly made, if the chiller rack/chassis and the pipe at the output of the chiller are connected solidly to the mesh ground then the eventual common mode noise produced by the chiller motors/power electronics will drain directly to the ground (see p.39 of my slides) and will not be conducted up to the SFGD detector : the path to ground must be shorter close to the chiller than to the SFGD detector.